CatalinTiseanu/dl-hackerearth-challenge1/README.md

 ## Synopsis

-We competed in a DL competition in which we finished in 7th place with an accuracy of 95%
+We competed in a image classification competition in which we finished in 7th place with an accuracy of 95%.
+The dataset was composed from grocery products on shelves.

 ## The problem